The Quickening Maze

 The Quickening Maze is a 2009 historical fiction novel by British poet and author Adam Foulds and published by Jonathan Cape.
 The book received the Encore Award (2009), European Union Prize for Literature (2011) and was shortlisted for Man Booker Prize (2009) and Walter Scott Prize (2010).
 The book is based on the historical backdrop of a mental asylum run by Matthew Allen at High Beach in late 1830s and 1840s which had English poet John Clare admitted therein.
-Alfred, Lord Tennyson, another notable poet of the era, moves to High Beach to get his brother Septimus treated and Alfred, himself, has to overcome depression after the death of his close friend Arthur Hallam.
+Alfred, Lord Tennyson, another notable poet of the era, moves to High Beach to get his brother Septimus treated.
+All the while, Alfred himself, has to overcome depression after the death of his close friend Arthur Hallam.
 The book narrates Clare's life, the asylum's effects on both poets and bases its storyline on the popular speculation of whether Clare and Tennyson had ever met.

 Plot

 Dr Matthew Allen runs an asylum called High Beach Private Asylum for mental patients of his.
 John Clare, a peasant poet from Northamptonshire who is not so famous then, is admitted in the asylum for his lunatic behaviours, memory lapses and delusions.
-Dr Allen treats his patients differently from other mental institutes given them much freedom; especially to Clare by recognizing his talent in poetry.
+Dr Allen treats his patients differently from other mental institutes, by giving them a lot more freedom; especially to Clare by recognizing his talent in poetry.
 Alfred Tennyson's brother Septimus faces depression and he is also admitted in the asylum.
 Tennyson and his family move to High Beach and stay nearby the asylum.
-Dr Allen has an history of debts and was once imprisoned for frauds.
-He is now collecting funds for a new carpentry machine called "Pyroglyph" that he claims to have patented in UK.
-He convinces Tennyson and his family to invest in the machine.
+Dr Allen has a history of accumulating debts and was once imprisoned for frauds.
+He is now collecting funds for a new carpentry machine named "Pyroglyph", and he convinces Tennyson and his family to invest in the machine.
 Various patients with characteristic personalities and disorders have been included.
-A certain George Laidlaw is show to be obsessed with the national debt and Margaret keeps believing that God is speaking to her.
+A certain George Laidlaw is shown to be obsessed with the national debt and Margaret keeps believing that God is speaking to her.
 Charles Seymour is from an aristocratic family and he is wrongly placed in the asylum by his family to avoid his marriage with his lover who the family deems unsuitable for him.
-Various incidences of sexual violence between fellow inmates are noted in the asylum.
+Various incidents of sexual violence between fellow inmates are noted in the asylum.
 Allen's teenage daughter, Hannah, craves for attention and starts fancying Tennyson.
 When she gets nothing out of it, she falls for Seymour.
 Tennyson is also brooding over the death of his friend Arthur Hallam and is shown working on a memorial to Hallam.
 Clare starts roaming about in the woods of Epping Forest coming in contact with local gypsies.
 He treasures these wanderings where he finds time for his poems, if he is not claiming to be a prize fighter or Lord Byron or Shakespeare.
-Tennyson loses much of his family fortunes in the wrong investments and decides to return to London determined to write about Hallam and Clare runs away from the institute and sets on his four-day walking journey back to his home finally reaching to his wife.
+Tennyson loses much of his family fortunes because of wrong investments and decides to return to London, determined to write about Hallam.
+Meanwhile, Clare runs away from the institute and sets on his four-day walking journey back to his home, to finally meet his wife.